ccarvel/digitalscholarship/step_3_handprint.md

 ---
 layout: default
-title: 3.
-Install and Run Handprint: A Python Package for Handwritten Text Recognition
+title: "3.
+Install and Run Handprint: A Python Package for Handwritten Text Recognition"
 nav_order: 4
 ---
 ## 3. Install and Run Handprint: A Python Package for Handwritten Text Recognition